Contact Us

 Trimmers are "set and forget" components used during the final calibration phase of PCBA testing.

-Unlike main variable capacitors intended for user adjustment, trimmers allow technicians to calibrate the PCB during initial testing.
+Unlike main variable capacitors intended for regular user adjustment, trimmers allow test engineers and technicians to calibrate the PCB during the final stages of manufacturing.
 The symbol features a T-shaped line ending on one of the parallel plates.
-Ensure layout clearances accommodate a tuning screwdriver without shorting adjacent components.
+DFM Check: Always ensure your 3D layout clearances accommodate a tuning screwdriver without risking shorts to adjacent active components.

 3. Supercapacitors (Ultracapacitors)